 XRS monitors solar flares and helps predict solar proton events that can penetrate Earth’s magnetic field.
 The XRS is important in monitoring x-ray input into the Earth's upper atmosphere and alerts scientists to x-ray flares that are strong enough to cause radio blackouts and aide in space weather predictions.
 (This is different from the SUVI instrument which monitors solar flares via images on the x-ray spectrum.)
 With the completion of GOES-R, the EXIS will provide more information on solar flares and include a more complete and detailed report of solar variability than is currently available.

-The EUVS will monitor solar variations that directly affect satellite tracking and drag.
-In addition, the EUVS will record changes in the ionosphere, the portion of the Earth's upper atmosphere that is most affected by solar radiation.
-The NOAA Space Weather Prediction Center monitors this area of the Earth's atmosphere because it is critical to communication and navigation on Earth.
+The EUVS will measure changes in the solar extreme ultraviolet irradiance which drive upper atmospheric variability on all time scales.
 EUV radiation has major impacts on the ionosphere.
 An excess can result in radio blackouts of terrestrial high frequency communications at low latitudes.
 EUV flares also deposit large amounts of energy in Earth’s upper atmosphere (thermosphere) causing it to expand into Low Earth Orbiting satellites, causing increased atmospheric drag and reduce the lifetime of satellites by degrading items such as solar panels.

 The NOAA Space Weather Prediction Center will rely on the products from the EXIS to issue warnings of radio blackouts.
 This will aid preserving ground-based radio communications and navigation systems.